Sta8is/cvs/README.md

 - [x] Fastest GPU Inference.
 My algorithm performs inference on 70 images of the public test dataset in ~ 4 minutes.
 - [ ] Fastest CPU Inference.
 Not tested.
 - [x] Best custom model that does not use a highly abstracted API.
 The main model architecture is implemented in PyTorch.
-Only prediction refinement, I use the SAM2AutomaticMaskGenerator.
+Only for prediction refinement, I use the SAM2AutomaticMaskGenerator.
 - [x] Most innovative use of unlabelled data.
 I use state-of-the-art semi supervised learning techniques to leverage the unlabeled data.
 - [x] Best documentation.
 The solution report is detailed and provides a clear explanation of the methodology, implementation, and results.